 - Students who wish to transfer from one program to another program within the Schools must complete a new application form, write a new essay, submit an official updated Union County College transcript and include a reference from the first JFK Muhlenberg Snyder School program that they attended.
-It may also be necessary to retake the Entrance Exam.

 General Admission Requirements